Taught course

 Course content

-The MSc in Film Curation offers you the opportunity to explore film programming in a variety of theoretical, historical and practical contexts.
-It investigates the material qualities of audio-visual media and explores the history and contemporary practice of projection and exhibition in cinemas, galleries, festivals and online.
-Throughout the programme you’ll get to work alongside industry-leading experts in film curation through guest lectures and placements, and you’ll be encouraged to respond creatively in both academic and practical exercises.
+This Masters in Film Curation offers you the opportunity to explore film curation in a variety of theoretical, historical and practical contexts.
+It investigates the material qualities of audio-visual media and explores the history and contemporary practice of projection and exhibition.
+In the core courses and beyond, we encourage you to adopt ethical academic and professional approaches and pay close attention to issues of identity, power, and access in your work.
+Throughout the programme you’ll get to work alongside industry-leading experts in film curation through workshops and placements, and you’ll be encouraged to respond creatively in both academic and practical exercises.

-- Industry experts offering work placements and seminars represent organisations such as the National Library of Scotland’s Moving Image Archive, LUX Scotland, and Gallery of Modern Art, as well as film festivals including Africa in Motion and Glasgow Short Film Festival.
+• Industry experts offering work placements and seminars represent organisations and festivals such as the National Library of Scotland’s Moving Image Archive, Alchemy Film and Arts, Berwick Film & Media Arts Festival, Africa in Motion Film Festival and Glasgow Short Film Festival.

-- You will have access to the learning and archive facilities at the newly refurbished Kelvin Hall.
+• You will have access to the learning and archive facilities at the Kelvin Hall.

 Information for international students